 Can Oral Cancer Be Detected Early?
 While difficult it can be possible.
 Detection relies upon a well trained dentist who has tools that can help the diagnose abnormal tissue and precancerous lesions during regular oral cancer screenings.
-One important oral cancer screening tool is called the Velscope enhanced oral assessement tool.
+One important oral cancer screening tool is called the Velscope.
+This is an enhanced oral assessement tool.

-The Velscope oral cancer VELscope light technology uses fluorescence of the tissues to allows detection of changes of the oral tissues in a non-evasive manner.
+The Velscope oral cancer VELscope light technology uses fluorescence of the oral cavity tissues to allow for early detection of changes of the oral tissues in a non-evasive manner.
 This gives your dentist an extra view into your tissues beyond a thorough head and neck examination (checking for swollen lymph nodes).
 These examination should be performed routinely at your dental visits to maintain optimal oral health.

 The VELscope technology does not have the ability to diagnose oral cancer by itself, but is used for additional information along with a thorough head and neck examination by your dentist.

 The VELscope will not determine whether or not the change in oral tissues is cancerous.
 It simply cannot replace a surgical biopsy.
 It simply aids in finding abnormalities not visible to the naked eye that may require further examination.
 Your oral health and longevity depend on it.

 Over 50,000 Americans will be diagnosed with oropharyngeal or oral cancer this year alone.
 It will cause almost 10,000 deaths, killing roughly 1 person per hour, 24 hours per day for the entire year.
 Of those 50,000 or so newly diagnosed oral cancer cases, about 57% will be alive in 5 years.

 The death rate of oral cancer is higher than that of cancers which we routinely hear about such as cervical cancer, Hodgkin’s lymphoma, laryngeal cancer, testicular cancer, and many others.